BlackCubes/pig-game/README.md

 # Pig Game (A JavaScript Game)

 Pig Game (or Pig) was first created by John Scarne in 1945 which is basically a simple dice game.
-The rules of the game is that the players keep rolling a dice until a hit a 1 which is then the next player's turn.
+The rules of the game is that the players keep rolling a dice until they hit a 1 which is then the next player's turn.
 Yet, if the player has not hit a 1 then that player could 'hold' onto those values to add into their original value.
 The exact technicality of the game (according to Wikipedia) is:

 - If the player rolls a 1, they score nothing and it becomes the next player's turn.
 - If the player rolls any other number, it is added to their turn total and the player's turn continues.
 - If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 - The first player to score the winning score or more wins the game.

+To actually play the game, click on the link (LINK!).

 The player could hit `ROLL DICE` to continue to roll (show picture), `HOLD` to keep the score (show picture), or click `NEW GAME` to start a brand new game (show picture).